 • deep_researcher_check — Poll the status of a deep research task and retrieve the completed report.

-• deep_search_exa — Deep search with query expansion and synthesized answers.
+• deep_search_exa — Deep search with query expansion and synthesized answers, now powered by the revamped Exa Deep engine (March 2026).
+Faster and cheaper than before, with structured outputs and field-level grounding.
 Requires a personal API key (not available on the free tier).

 The tool selection is configurable — you enable specific tools via URL parameters or CLI flags, so your agent only sees what it needs.
 This is a better design than dumping all tools on every agent and hoping it picks the right one.